 Metabolic & Cardiometabolic

-Does a gut hormone keep blood sugar down after a meal?
+In plain terms: Does the gut hormone GLP-1 keep blood sugar down after a meal?

 Yes — this is well-established core physiology, the same biology behind GLP-1 weight-loss drugs.